skiadas/SoftwareDevelopmentPracticumCourse/activities/programmingActivity1.md

 1. Keep track of the courses and grades, and include in the final report an alphabetical listing of the courses.
 2. Allow courses to have the "IP" grade for in-progress.
 In-progress units are reported in the totals if present.
-3. Allow S and U courses that are pass/fail and do not contribute to GPA but can count towards graduation.
+3. Allow S and U courses that are pass/fail and do not contribute to GPA but S can count towards graduation.
 4. Add "units" to courses (0.5, 1 etc).
 5. Add "term/year" to courses to indicate when taken.
 Generate reports based on each term, and compute term gpas and cumulative term gpas.